railwayapp/docs/src/pages/reference/accounts.md

 layout="fixed"
 width={450} height={311} quality={80} />

-The main account preferences page is accessible by clicking your profile photo in the top right and selecting [`Account Settings`](https://railway.app/account).
+The main account preferences page is accessible by clicking your profile photo in the top right and selecting [Account Settings](https://railway.app/account).

 ### Change Account Information